safednn-nasa/DNN-Prophecy/README.md

 Note: Since the DNN-Prophecy software results are precondition rules that are generated based upon user selected, entered postcondition outputs, the accuracy of the resulting rules directly relates to the quality/quantity of user-provided postcondition outputs.
 Further, the DNN-Prophecy software has no capability to analyze user specific application domains so the software lacks the ability to assess the accuracy of the resulting precondition rules.
 DNN-Prophecy is a research software tool intended only to aid user understanding of DNN models.

-## Installation
+## INSTALLATION
-Prophecy is implemented in Python 3.10.
+## Prophecy is implemented in Python 3.10.
+## The Marabou solver (https://github.com/NeuralNetworkVerification/Marabou) currently supports Python 3.8, 3.9, 3.10 and 3.11.

 To install the required packages, run:

 ```shell
 #Optional: Create a virtual environment